KatePaulauskas/watch-store/README.md

 ### Structure

-At the Structure Plane, the information organisation and interaction design were developed by defining the site pages, database structure, and booking flow.
+At the Structure Plane, the information organisation and interaction design were developed by defining the site pages, database structure, and purchasing flow.

 #### - Site Pages -